-Linking to the Grand Arcade is Lion Yard Shopping Centre, with plenty of exciting shops including Smiggle, Tiger, Hotel Chocolat and Lush.
-Inside, on the first floor, you’ll find the Cambridge Library (which, incidentally, has a good café), along with another good range of shops and some food stops.
+Linking to the Grand Arcade is Lion Yard Shopping Centre, with plenty of exciting shops including Smiggle, Flying Tiger, Hotel Chocolat and Lush.
+Inside, on the first floor, you’ll find the Cambridge Library (which, incidentally, has a good cafe), along with another good range of shops and some food stops.

-Just off Trinity Street, opposite Trinity College Gatehouse, you’ll find an open-air market held on Saturdays, filled with stalls selling hand-crafted goods.
+Just off Trinity Street, opposite Trinity College Gatehouse, you’ll find this award-winning open-air market – recently voted best small/speciality market 2018.
+It’s held on Fridays and Saturdays in the summer, and Saturdays only in the winter, and is filled with stalls selling hand-crafted goods.
 Pretty much everything on the markets stalls has been made by the stallholders, which includes pottery, jewellery, paintings, photography, cards, woodwork and glass.

 A small, pedestrianised street just off Sidney Street, this area has a number of lovely places to shop.
-The Tailor’s Cat is full of dresses fit for a queen, featuring wedding dresses and bridesmaid dresses, as well as a fine selection of jewellery.
-Further on you’ll find Fired Earth for stylish home décor, while Finn Jordan is a small but welcoming and relaxing beauty salon.
+The Tailor’s Cat is full of bridal dresses fit for a queen, from a variety of top designers.
+Further on you’ll find Fired Earth for stylish home décor.

 Millers Music on the corner is Cambridge’s best-known music shop (in fact it’s the largest and oldest music shop in town, having opened in 1856).
 It currently sells a huge variety of instruments – such as pianos, guitars, trumpets, drums and saxophones – as well as accessories and sheet music.

-Take a small detour to your right down All Saints Passage and pop into the Cambridge Cheese Company, something of a Cambridge institution.
+Afterwards, take a slight detour to your right down All Saints Passage and pop into the Cambridge Cheese Company, which has become something of a local institution.
 Bursting with artisan food such as charcuterie, bread and olives – as well as a huge range of cheese and chutneys – this is your must-stop shop if you’re a cheese lover.

 Opposite King’s College is a fine row of independent shops, selling wares such as college scarves and sweatshirts, fine art, ethnic goods, crafts and jewellery.
 Ryder & Amies has been a gentleman’s tailoring and robe outfitters since around 1850, and is outfitter to the University and Cambridge.
 You’ll find college scarves, sweatshirts, caps and bags here, while if you need to hire a robe for a graduation, this is the place to come.

-The Grafton Centre is a shopping arcade to the east of the city, which is about a five-to 10-minute walk from the centre across the pleasant park of Christ’s Pieces.
-It features a whole host of high-street shops over two floors, with a multiplex cinema, cafés and a couple of restaurants on the upper level.
-It also has a large car park in case you drive into the city.
+The Grafton Centre is a shopping arcade to the east of the city, which is about a five or 10-minute walk from the centre across the pleasant park of Christ’s Pieces.
+It features a whole host of high-street shops over two floors, with a multiplex cinema, cafes and a couple of restaurants on the upper level.
+It also has a multi-storey car park in case you drive into the city.

 Nearby, just off Hope Street, you’ll find Hope Street Yard – something of a hidden gem – which has a mixture of vintage and retro sellers.
 These include Carpintree, Romsey Retro and the School Run Centre, which stocks a fantastic range of cycles, Dutch bikes that can carry a number of children, and cycling accessories.